Edgar B. Jewett

-Edgar Boardman Jewett (1843–1924) was mayor of the city of Buffalo, New York from 1895–1897.
+Edgar Boardman Jewett (December 14, 1843 – March 28, 1924) was mayor of the city of Buffalo, New York, United States, from 1895–1897.
 He was born in Ann Arbor, Michigan on December 14, 1843.
 He died on March 28, 1924, while at Clifton Springs, New York, and was buried in Forest Lawn Cemetery.

 Family

 In 1849, Jewett's family moved to Buffalo, New York.
 His father, John Cotton Jewett, established a company to manufacture refrigerators and later other household conveniences including ice chests, porcelain-lined coolers, water coolers, toiletware, birdcages, spittoons, bathing apparatus, and hospital and laboratory equipment.
 Edgar married Elizabeth Foster Danforth on October 3, 1865.
 They had four children and lived at a home built at 210 Summer Street.
 Elizabeth died in 1905, and Jewett remarried to Augusta Elizabeth Fisher in 1909.

 National Guard service

 In 1861, Jewett joined the New York National Guard as a private in Company C of the Seventy-fourth Regiment, under the leadership of William Findlay Rogers.
 He returned to Buffalo as first sergeant on June 29, 1865 and was commissioned first lieutenant.
 The last position he achieved as a member of the New York National Guard was that of brigadier general of the 8th Brigade, on March 29, 1884.